 Dim sum for me, was about more than just the food.
 It was about the experience – the experience of enjoying these tasty Chinese morsels for brunch on a Sunday with friends, many of whom I hadn’t seen in a while.
 We’d catch up, laugh, talk about the old times over steaming bamboo basktes of siu mai and har gow.
 It wasn’t something we did often which made it all the more special.

 I recently spent a couple of days in Hong Kong so I did some research to find the best yum cha experiences in the city.
-I came across an insightful article that talked about the evolving world of dim sum and its (gasp) possible demise.
+I came across an insightful article that talked about the evolving world of dim sum and traditional yum cha’s (gasp) possible demise.

 Save This on Pinterest!